Protonk/sr-characters/New/true face.md

 With the support of a good team, she could bug nearly any building in Seattle.
 Oh, and she's got plenty of recording equipment and broad electronics knowledge.

 ####Human

 ____
 ####Qualities:

 - Negative: National SIN, Dependents (parents)
-- Positive: First impression, Mentor spirit (raven), Bilingual
+- Positive: First impression, Mentor spirit (raven), Photographic memory

 ____
 ####Equipment: